-In this CPU buying guide, we will take a look at the best CPUs for gaming in 2017 and into the future.
-We will break down the list into options for both Intel and AMD CPUs as well as budget and best value options.
+In this CPU buying guide, we will take a look at the best CPU for gaming in 2017 and into the future.
+We will break down the list into options for both Intel and AMD processors as well as budget and best value options.

 Overall Best Processors For Gaming

-The key to buying a CPU is to buy one which will not hinder your graphics card while gaming.
-While doing that we also need to take into consideration if you use the computer for other tasks such as video editing, content creation etc. Overall the same Best Intel CPUs will work across all tasks but in some cases, it’s better to invest a little more to have a CPU that is best for gaming as well as video editing, work, etc. We will have a blog post about the differences between a CPU for gaming and CPU for work in the coming weeks but in a sentence, it all comes down to hyperthreading and I7 processors from Intel.
+The key to buying a CPU is to buy one which will not hinder your graphics card.
+While doing that we also need to take into consideration if you use the computer for other tasks such as video editing, content creation etc. Overall the same Best Intel processors will work across all tasks but in some cases, it’s better to invest a little more to have a processor that is best for gaming as well as video editing, work, etc. We will have a blog post about the differences between the best CPU for gaming and for work in the coming weeks but in a sentence, it all comes down to hyperthreading and I7 processors from Intel.

 Update: In January 2017 Intel announced their new 7th generation Intel CPUs.
 In the grand scale of things, it doesn’t mean too much right now as the CPUs (at the time of writing) are not released.
 With that in mind when they do become available the 6th Generation will still likely be on par with the 7th when we talk about gaming.
 Why is that?
 Well, like every gamer we measure things on value so if the 6th Generation is better based on a cost to FPS measure then we will recommend that first and foremost.